djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 The PoW block reward is further reduced to 0.6 eth/block because security of the chain is greatly shifted from PoW to PoS finality and because rewards are now issued to both stakers and miners.

 Successful casper `vote` transactions are included at the end of the block so that they can be processed in parallel with normal block transactions and cost 0 gas for validators.

+## Backwards Compatibility
+This EIP is not forward compatible and introduces backwards incompatibilities in the state, fork choice rule, block reward, and gas calculations on certain transactions.
+Therefore, it should be included in a scheduled hardfork at a certain block number.

+## Copyright
+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).